 3. Write your business plan

 Now to get your ideas and projections down on paper.
 Once you’ve got an idea about where you want your business to go you can start writing your business plan (take a look at our business plan template).
 This should bring together all of your ideas in a succinct way.
 As your theme is important and central to your bar you should describe this as well as the atmosphere and structure of the business.

 It's also important to make sure your business will work financially, your business plan should include set up costs, any needed investment – and your revenue projections, which leads us nicely onto our next step.

 4. Consider the costs

-Another key cost will be business insurance and you will need to register your business as a Limited Liability Corporation (LLC).
-It is recommended that you get the highest coverage for your business to make sure you’re covered for any alcohol fuelled conflicts between customers or against your staff.
+Another key legal cost will be business insurance; it is recommended that you get the highest coverage for your business to make sure you’re covered for any alcohol fuelled conflicts between customers or against your staff.

 What’s more, the best way to ensure that your business gets the best feedback is to provide excellent customer service.
 Hiring the right staff and providing adequate training will be essential to ensure you can consistently deliver.